aarontburn/nexus-core/docs/getting_started/tutorial/vanilla/2 VanillaRenderer.md

 If you need access to process event handling from within your other renderer files, you can reuse the same `sendToProcess`, `handleEvent`, and `ipc.on` logic from above in your other renderer scripts.

 ## Next Steps
+Learn about the various [CLI commands](./3%20VanillaCommands.md) you may use during development.